π Welcome

 - Angle of attack

-- Understand the importance of wind direction: Learn how aligning a wind turbine to the wind direction increases performance and how the angle of attack affects efficiency.
+- Understand the importance of wind direction: How aligning a wind turbine to the wind direction increases performance and how the angle of attack affects efficiency.

-- Explore the role of the tail fin: Discover how the tail fin helps the turbine to automatically align with the wind for maximum performance.
+- Explain the role of the tail fin: How the tail fin helps the turbine to automatically align with the wind for maximum performance.

-- Learn about blade pitch adjustment: Understand how changing the blade angle affects the cross-sectional area exposed to the wind and influences power generation.
+- Describe blade pitch adjustment: How changing the blade angle affects the cross-sectional area exposed to the wind and influences power generation.

-- Evaluate the effects of blade length: See how longer blades can capture more wind and generate more power, but can also become too heavy, affecting performance.
+- Evaluate the effects of blade length: How longer blades can capture more wind and generate more power, but can also become too heavy and impact performance.

-- Compare the effects of blade count: Explore why three blades are often the optimal choice to balance performance and structural stability.
+- Compare the effects of blade count: Why three blades often provide the best balance between performance and stability.

-- Understand the limitations of single-blade designs: Learn how using only one blade results in unbalanced rotation and increased stress on the turbine structure.
+- Understand the limitations of single-blade designs: How using only one blade results in unbalanced rotation and increased stress on the turbine structure.

-- Introduction to the concept of maximum power point (MPP) in wind turbines: Briefly explore how turbine performance can be optimized by adjusting wind direction, blade pitch and design.
+- Understand the concept of maximum power point (MPP) in wind turbines: How turbine performance can be optimized by adjusting wind direction, blade pitch, and design.

 4.1 How to Measure the Power of Wind Turbines